-Educational Policy: Theory and Practice
+DED605: Educational Policy: Theory and Practice

 Policy development, analysis, and implementation of change processes in educational organizations are the substance of this course.
 It will introduce educators and educational policy-makers and leaders to thinking critically about the art and processes of educational policy-making through the study of theories, research and experiences of others, as well as by reflecting on their own perspectives and beliefs about policy-making and implementation.
-Learners will understand educational policy-making and implementation from a number of philosophical and practical perspectives, and will be able to articulate and reflect on their own beliefs about educations, evaluate policy efforts and prepare policy briefs for a range of audiences.
+Learners will understand educational policy-making and implementation from a number of philosophical and practical perspectives, and will be able to articulate and reflect on their own beliefs about educational policy-making and implementation.
+Further they will be able to offer policy recommendations, evaluate policy efforts and prepare policy briefs for a range of audiences.

-Curriculum: History, Theory, Development and Innovation
+DED613: Curriculum: History, Theory, Development and Innovation